solita/solita.github.com/_posts/2020-12-10-developer-survey-2020.md

 ## Backend libraries, frameworks and tools

-The sheer amount of potential answers for backend libraries frameworks and tools used was overwhelming.
+The sheer number of potential answers for backend libraries frameworks and tools used was overwhelming.
 Nonetheless, the most used frameworks and libraries were:

 1. [Spring Boot](https://spring.io/projects/spring-boot)
 2. [Spring Framework](https://spring.io/projects/spring-framework)